 As a result, certain mosquitoes like the darkness and perform better in it.
 It all depends on the species at hand.

 Is it possible to repel mosquitos with light?

 While some lights can assist repel some types of mosquitos, light in general neither repels nor attracts mosquitos.
-They just rely on light sources to help them navigate.
-This means that insect-repelling lights, which are available in stores, are best utilized to dissuade other types of bugs.
+They rely on light sources to help them navigate.
+This means that insect-repelling lights, available in stores, are best utilized to dissuade other types of bugs.

 What Kind of Light Attracts Mosquitoes?

 Mosquitoes are frequently drawn to outdoor illumination.
 However, it is only by chance that these insects travel near outside lamps in quest of prey.

 Most mosquitos prefer to hide during the day to avoid predators such as dragonflies, which would happily gobble them up for dinner.